Chronic Conditions Management (CCM): MBS Item Reform

 Changes to the MBS Chronic Disease Management (CCM) Framework

-MBS Online has recently published the Upcoming Changes to Chronic Disease Management Framework confirming the new framework for chronic condition management from 1 July 2025.
+MBS Online published the Upcoming Changes to Chronic Disease Management Framework factsheet, confirming a new chronic condition management framework effective 1 July 2025.

 These changes primarily affect medical practitioners, however, allied health professionals providing MBS services should be aware of the changes to plan and referral requirements.

-• The main reform is to replace the existing GP Management Plan (GPMP) and Team Care Arrangements (TCA) framework with a single GP Chronic Condition Management Plan (GPCCMP).
+• The main reform was to replace the existing GP Management Plan (GPMP) and Team Care Arrangements (TCA) framework with a single GP Chronic Condition Management Plan (GPCCMP).

-• These changes aim to simplify, modernise, and streamline chronic condition care, promote continuity, and encourage regular review.
+• These changes were aimed to simplify, modernise, and streamline chronic condition care, promote continuity, and encourage regular review

-• There is a transition period from 1 July 2025 through 30 June 2027 to allow existing arrangements to “run out” without abruptly terminating access.
+• A transition period is in place through to 30 June 2027 to allow existing arrangements to “run out” without abruptly terminating access

 • From 1 July 2027, a GPCCMP will be required for ongoing access to allied health services.

-• The use of a prescribed referral form for allied health services will no longer be required.
-Allied health referrals will now be provided via referral letters, consistent with the arrangements for referrals to medical specialists.
-See Referral Arrangement Factsheet for the minimum requirements for a valid referral.
+• The use of a prescribed referral form for allied health services is no longer be required.
+Allied health referrals are now provided via referral letters, consistent with the arrangements for referrals to medical specialists.
+See Referral Arrangement Factsheet for the minimum requirements for a valid referral

-Under the new regime, the referring GP or prescribed medical practitioner will refer the patient directly to allied health services under the GPCCMP.
+The referring GP or prescribed medical practitioner refers the patient directly to allied health services under the GPCCMP.

-Patients under a GPCCMP can access individual allied health services.
-For group allied health services, access will generally be limited to patients with type 2 diabetes.
+Under a GPCCMP, patients can access individual allied health services.
+For group allied health services, access is generally limited to patients with type 2 diabetes.

-The types of allied health services that can be delivered under CDM will not change.
+The types of allied health services that can be delivered under CDM have not changed.

-The previous requirement for the GP to consult or collaborate with other multidisciplinary team members when preparing or reviewing the plan is removed.
+The previous requirement for the GP to consult or collaborate with other multidisciplinary team members when preparing or reviewing the plan has been removed.
 Allied health providers do not need to confirm their agreement to be part of a team.

 The obligation to send reports back to the referring GP remains.
 Allied health professionals must provide a written report to the referring medical practitioner after the first and last service.
 They can provide the reports more often if clinically necessary.